Squidex/squidex-docs2/01-getting-started/contributing-and-developing/extensions/README.md

 ---
-description: How to extend squidex and the different extension points for customization's.
+description: How to extend Squidex and the different extension points for customization's.
 ---

 # Extensions